SoftwareONE-SAP/meteor-crud/README.md

 The `this` Object inside request handlers is defined by the interface in use.
 For request handlers run by the Method and Publication interfaces, the `this` object is the same as it would be inside a Meteor method or publication.
 For the HTTP Interface, the `this` object is what you would normally find in the `req` Object in a [Connect](https://www.npmjs.com/package/connect) request handler.

+When running inside a Meteor method, request handlers automatically have this.unblock() applied so that they run asynchronously on the same DDP connection.

 ### `req`

 The `req` object is the same format regardless of the Interface in use.
 It contains four items: